-From the hide there was sadly very little, a few flyby Little Egret and Grey Heron, the odd Canada Goose and Broken wing (the resident Greylag Goose), but not much else.
+From the hide there was sadly very little birds; A few flyby Little Egret; and Grey Heron; the odd Canada Goose; and Broken wing (the resident Greylag Goose).
+But not much else.

 Reaching the western lake, there was sadly little of any note, a few loafing gull (Black Headed and Common Gull) and a few Tufted duck but that was it.
 So I retraced my steps along the river and headed through the cattle creep under the canal.

 Once on the opposite side of the aqueduct I decided to have a short break and settled down on the benches beside the pumping station, overhead the grey of a male Sparrowhawk gently floated on the high thermals, slowly drifting around in moving circles, occasionally being mobbed by passing Crows and Jackdaws.